 To throw a reverse punch, run your arm along the side of your body, until your elbow is one fist-width away from your chest (like the starting point for a front-foot punch.)
 Then turn the fist over with a snapping motion, just like in front-foot punch.
-Remember to incorporate reciprocal action when punching; chamber the opposite (non-punching hand) to your hip, or pull your opposite-side hand across the centerline to the side of the face to deflect an opponent’s counterattack.
+Remember to incorporate reciprocal action when punching by pulling the non-punching opposite-side hand to your hip, or performing a Kūsankū movement by pulling your opposite-side hand across your centerline to the side of the face to swat an opponent’s counterattack aside.

 [video of reverse punch from the front and from the side, blocking face with other hand]

 Contrary to popular belief, punching power is generated by the wrist’s snapping turn-over, by tensing all of the arm muscles at once.
 Power is generated by switching from a state of relaxation, to complete tension, and back to complete relaxation as quickly as possible.
 This is similar to cracking a whip, or snapping a wet towel.
 All Goshin-Jutsu Karate techniques incorporate this “snap.”
 Again, all techniques should be a total-body spasm-like reaction, similar to a sneeze.
 Other martial arts use snap techniques as well -- Bruce Lee’s famous One-Inch Punch was also driven by this same concept of snap.
 Any technique without snap is just a push.

 [video of a side view of a series of reverse punches, hitting a kicking shield.
 The first three are arm-only, with no turn over.
 The next three are 6” punches.
 The next three are full-power reverse punches.
 Make it dramatic.]